quindariuss/hungr.dev/README.md

 ### Service: Digital Ocean

-For renting out hardware to run the services on that will connnect each of the clients.
+For renting out hardware to run the services on that will connect each of the clients.
-Possiblity of running a Postgres Instance really quickly, and having a functioning database.
+Possibility of running a Postgres Instance really quickly, and having a functioning database.

 ### HTTP Server: Node JS, express